apis-hub/graphqlify/README.md

 An GraphQL server that translates Brandfolder's JSONAPI into GraphQL for comsumption by the Brandfolder frontend written in React/Relay.

+## Playground

+You can play with the Brandfolder GraphQL api at https://graphql.brandfolder.com

 ## Usage

 This repo is internal to Brandfolder, it is publicized to provide the public with a GraphQL - JSONApi translation implementation.